mvllow/dots/readme.md

 ## Misc

 - SF Mono is copied to Font Book for easier accessibility
-- The theme used in most apps is [Rosé Pine](https://github.com/rose-pine/rose-pine-theme)
+- Themes used are [Rosé Pine](https://github.com/rose-pine/rose-pine-theme) and [Nord](https://github.com/articicestudio/nord)
-- The font used in most apps is [Cartograph CF](https://connary.com/cartograph.html)
+- Fonts used are [Cartograph CF](https://connary.com/cartograph.html) and SF Mono

 ## Guides